How to Transcribe a Podcast on Mac Without Uploading to the Cloud

 The problem with cloud-based transcription tools

-Most popular transcription services work the same way: You upload your audio → it’s processed on remote servers → you download the text.
+Most popular transcription services work the same way: you upload your audio, it’s processed on remote servers, you download the text.
+That creates several problems.

 First, privacy.
 Podcast episodes often include sensitive conversations, early product ideas, or personal stories.
 Uploading raw audio to third-party servers means you lose full control over that data.